0121 285 1050

 What is a prototype? – you might ask

 A prototype is a rudimentary working model of your app.
-A prototype can help with testing the viability of the idea and can help save a decent amount of time and money.
+A prototype can help with testing the viability of the idea and can help save a decent amount of time and money in the overall development.

 Prototyping an app involves the following process: